 Pretend that your opponent’s lack of ability to communicate the argument effectively stands as proof of its invalidity.

 5. Get personal or feign personal offense.
 Conflate disagreement with insult.

 If it is not personal by this point in the discussion, you are in danger.
 Take it personal, but make it appear to be their fault.
 Remember, in a war, they are either for us or against us.

 Broaden the discussion to include an attack upon your opponent’s unrelated core beliefs or stereotype.
 If they argue about a specific topic, broaden it to include their weaker, fanatic, or religious beliefs.

 Make your opponent angry, impatient, or frustrated.
+Cast shade their way.
 An intellectually disheveled person is less capable of using sound logic, science, or argument method.

 Cite that the opponent’s own arguments have either established their irrationality, or disproved their contention altogether.

 Always seek to leverage emotion into apparent fanaticism on your opponent’s part.